CMSgov/bcda-static-site/_pages/api-documentation.md

 # {{ page.page_title }}

-Beneficiary Claims Data API (BCDA) uses [Fast Healthcare Interoperability Resources (FHIR)](https://hl7.org/fhir/R4/overview.html) to share claims data.
+Beneficiary Claims Data API (BCDA) uses <a href="https://hl7.org/fhir/uv/bulkdata/" target="_blank" rel="noopener noreferrer">Bulk Fast Healthcare Interoperability Resources (FHIR)</a> to share claims data.
 You can use a variety of tools or client software programs to access the sandbox and production environments.

 ## Getting started